 - Combine the wet ingredients in a bowl and mix well.

 - Add the wet ingredients to the dry ingredients and mix with a spoon.
-Grease an 8x10-inch cookie pan.
-Spread brownie mixture evenly, and bake for 30-35 minutes.
+Use parchment paper or grease an 8x10-inch baking tray.
+Spread brownie mixture evenly in the tray, and bake for 30-35 minutes.
 If you use a larger tray, check the brownies earlier.
 You will know the brownies are ready when the middle has lost its sheen and is no longer runny, and the edges are slightly browned.
 Enjoy!